sommerbe/dispersion-toolkit-manpages/src/adapter/readmatrix.md

 **\--silent**
 :   Suppress comments in the output stream, yielding only the computed value.
 The latter could be the point set or its cardinality.

+# EXAMPLES

+Read a standard CSV file where each coordinates are separated by a hard whitespace (' '), and where each point is on a distinct line, from a d=3 dimensional point set, bounded by [0,1]^3:

+    read-matrix --i Frolov_3_3_basic.dat --csv --domain-boundary 0 0 0 1 1 1

+Read matrices exported from Mathematica, from a d=2 dimensional point set, bounded by [0,1]x[0,1]:

+    read-matrix --i matrix-mathematica.csv --mathematica --domain-boundary 0 0 1 1

 # LIMITATION